-As soon as you start identifying your website users you can also start designing your own automations.
+As soon as you start identifying your website users you can also start designing your own automation workflows.
 You will find that among the available trigger types there is one titled "When someone exits a specific page".
 As its name implies, this trigger reacts by setting your automation in motion when someone exits a specific page on a website that you manage.

 There are four parameters that you need to define on this type of trigger: